Financial resources for graduate students

 Concordia Stand-Out Graduate Research Award

-Valued at $1,000.
-This biannual competition is meant to recognize exceptional research projects thathave been released to the public in the seven months prior to the deadline date,and recognize the ability of the graduate researchers to convey the importance of their investigation to the general public.
+Valued at $1,000, this biannual competition is meant to recognise exceptional research projects that have been released to the public in the eight months prior to the deadline date, as well as the ability of the graduate researchers to convey the importance of their investigation to the general public.
 For additional details and to apply please download the application form

 Many graduate students receive support in the form of a stipend paid by a faculty member holding a research grant.
 Contact your department Graduate Program Director or thesis supervisor for possibilities.